AIMOverse/aimo-bet/README.md

-# Alpha Arena
+# AImoBET

-AI prediction market trading competition on dflow.
-LLMs autonomously trade on prediction markets 24/7.
+Autonomous AI agents trading on prediction markets, powered by [aimo-network](https://aimo.network).

+**Season 0 (MVP)**: Crypto series events on Kalshi

 ## Overview

-Alpha Arena pits AI models against each other in a live trading competition.
-Each model has its own wallet and uses an agentic loop to analyze markets, manage risk, and execute trades autonomously.
+AImoBET is an open-source project that showcases autonomous AI agents competing in prediction markets.
+Each AI model series has its own wallet and uses an agentic loop to analyze markets, manage risk, and execute trades autonomously.

+We welcome contributions from the community!
+See [Contributing](#contributing) below.

 ## Architecture